 There are some datasets available for calibration: the training and validation logfiles.
 Both training and validation logfiles include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
-The validation logfiles will be explicitly provided by the organizers and should be used to have an estimation of the IPS accuracy for the IPIN Conference paper.
+All training logfiles were collected by the same user, however other users might have participated in the validation data collection.
+The validation logfiles will be explicitly provided by the organizers, which should be used to have an initial estimation of the IPS accuracy.

 - There are three types of training logfiles, the regular training logfiles, the bookshelves training logfiles and the floor transition training logfiles.
 The regular training logfiles contain a path without any floor transition.
 The bookshelves training logfiles were collected in two areas (one in floor 3 and one in floor 5) with many bookshelves equally distributed in a 9 x 3 configuration.
 The floor transition training logfiles includes a path with multiple floor transitions using the stairs. - The validation logfiles 1 10 contain a single-floor trajectory, whereas logfiles 11 13 contain multifloor trajectories.
 The movement between keypoints is free, so the actor could have done nonrectilinear movement between POSI landmarks and visited unknown areas.
+The user may have done other realistic movements such as stopping, sitting, attending a phone call, among others.

 Another type of logfiles, the evaluation logfiles, are used for evaluation at the competition and do not contain any position reference (no 'POSI' header).
-These logfiles contain measurements taken following the same procedure used in the training and validation logfiles, although possibly by different users or phone models.
+These logfiles contain measurements taken following the same procedure used in the training and validation logfiles.
+There is no guarantee that the users and/or phones involved in the evaluation participated in the training and validation data collection.
 The evaluation of the competitor's algorithm will rank its performance according to the metrics previously described in section "Evaluation criterion".
-In Track 3 of the 2020 IPIN competition, a single evaluation logfile is provided.
+In Track 3 of the 2020 IPIN competition, all logfiles are collected with the same smartphone and a single evaluation logfile is provided.